-My research mainly focuses on perception, sensor-based motion planning and control.
+My research focuses on perception, machine learning, sensor-based motion planning and control.
 What I love most is computer vision and its mathematics.

 Perception and motion planning for UGVs

-• Point cloud segmentation and 3D Reconstruction by using RGBD and LIDAR sensors
+• Point cloud segmentation and 3D mapping by using RGBD and LIDAR sensors

 • Sensor-based motion planning in challenging scenarios